Server-Factory/Mail-Server-Factory/README.md

 # Hot to use

 [Examples](./Examples) director contains examples of JSON configuration(s) for Mail Server Factory deployment(s).

 The current version of Mail Server Factory performs SSH access to target hosts using keys.
+For enabling SSH access using keys the [following bash script](Core/Utils/init_ssh_access.sh) can be used.

-For enabling SSH access using keys the [following bash script](Core/Utils/init_ssh_access.sh) can be used:
+Example of `init_ssh_access.sh` script use:

 ```bash
 sh Core/Utils/init_ssh_access.sh centos7.local